70 articles & counting

 Industry News

-Google Fitbit AI Coach vs Apple Health vs Vora: Who Actually Owns AI Health Coaching in 2026?
+Fitbit AI Coach vs Apple Health vs Vora: 2026 Comparison

 The American Council on Exercise named AI the number one fitness trend of 2026.
 Google just launched a Gemini-powered Fitbit coach.
 Apple is integrating health intelligence across its devices.
 Here is where things actually stand.